 Date of payment,

-Child care provider’s name and signature, and
+Child care provider’s name

 Child care center’s name (if applicable).

 If a parent fails to pay the co-payment fee prior to the end of the month, the provider shall notify DECCD.
 If the parent requests a change in child care provider with an outstanding balance of co-payment fees to the current provider, the parent must pay all co-payment fees before a new certificate is issued.